CocoaDebug/CocoaDebug/README.md

 - [x] Shake device or simulator to share network details via email or copy to clipboard when you are in the `Network Details` page.

-- [x] Copy logs as you like. (long press the text, then select all or select copy).
+- [x] Copy logs. (long press the text, then select all or select copy).

 - [x] Search logs by keyword.